 Mexico, Central and South America

 iOverlander (www.ioverlander.com) can give you some direction.
 It is similar to freecampsites.net except that it does not focus only on camping.
 It shows locations of everything from restaurants and tourist attractions to primitive and wild camping spots.
-It also uses user input which is a feature we love!
+It also uses user input, a feature I love!
 Although this is a great resource for finding worldwide resources, it does not focus on pricing of the established or primitive campsites.
 There is no way to know whether camping spots are free or require payment.
 Some user input reports whether it is free or the cost they negotiated, but this is not consistent and requires a bit too much work unless you are looking for exclusively Wild Camping (which should always be free).

 Share Your Opinion

-My recommendation is to stick to Wild Camping if you are looking for exclusively free camping.
+My recommendation is to stick to wild camping if you are looking for exclusively free camping.
 You'll need to know the rules for the specific country or region and follow the general etiquette expected to stay out of trouble.
-AlanRogers.com has great information about camping in Europe in general, but has a specific Wild Camping Guide that is updated regularly with the latest information.
+AlanRogers.com has great information about camping in Europe in general but has a specific Wild Camping Guide that is updated regularly with the latest information.
 While you're there, check out their program for camping in the low season using Camping Cheques to pay one discounted rate for hundreds of different camping locations.

 Australia and New Zealand

 Much like the United States, much of Australia is dotted with traditional (and low cost) campsites and National Parks.
 But free camping is quite possible and there are many free camp spots.
 You can stay in truck stops, rest areas and parking lots much like the US.
-You can be fined around $200 for wild camping is designated areas so it is important to know that you are allowed to wild camp where you pitch your tent.
+You can be fined around $200 for wild camping in designated areas so it is important to know whether you are allowed to wild camp where you pitch your tent.
 Generally camping in Australia and New Zealand is comparable to camping in the US and the same guidelines can be followed.

 I found a few resources that are great for finding the spots.
-Rankers has a great interactive map of New Zealand that identifies free and low cost camp grounds.
-Spaceships (a rental company) has a free app that covers both Australia and New Zealand that identifies free and low cost campgrounds as well as other usual tools for road trippers.
+Rankers has a great interactive map of New Zealand that identifies free and low-cost campgrounds.
+Spaceships (a rental company) has a free app that covers both Australia and New Zealand that identifies free and low-cost campgrounds as well as other usual tools for road trippers.
 WikiCamps has been recommended as the definitive free camping companion for Australia.
 (This app is also available for US, Canada, New Zealand, and the UK).
 The apps are free for a trial period and then you will have to pay a modest $5 or so to use the app.
 You can filter exclusively for free campgrounds, which we like, but it is a bit hard to navigate at first.
 I have included a screenshot of free camping areas near Brisbane.

 Africa is wild.
 We all know this.
 This is the appeal.
 But then again, so are Australia and Texas!
 The tipping point, in my opinion, is that Texas may have poisonous snakes and deadly spiders and even an occasional wild boar or mountain lion, we don't have giants.
 Elephants, baboons, hyenas, lions, tigers, rhinos.
 Should we go on?
 Read camping tips and then decide if you really want to try to man Africa without shelling out for a guide or an established (and fenced) camp.

 Asia is such a small word for such a big place!
-There are so many facets to Asia that it likely deserves its own post, but I'll try to give you as much information as I can in compact form!
+There are so many facets to Asia that it likely deserves its own article, but I'll try to give you as much information as I can in compact form!

 China does not have campgrounds or well, not many.
 Part of the culture in much of Asia considers camping to be a ridiculous endeavor.
 Also, it's technically illegal(ish) for foreigners to camp in China.
 There are exceptions, such as tour operators setting up tent colonies at the Great Wall, but for the most part, camping just isn't a thing in China.
 But if you want to try it, it's certainly free!
 Some tips for stealth (wild) camping in China: Don't camp too near cities.
 Try to blend in and stay in lower lying areas away from roads, lakes, and more traveled areas.
 Ask locals if you can pitch a tent on their land and don't be surprised if they invite you in!
 In cities, you might be surprised to find that smaller restaurant and business owners may allow you to sleep in their shops for the night.
 Stay away from borders and military bases.
 Do not use formal GPS or other higher end navigation equipment as this can cause you more trouble with the authorities than you want!
 And finally, if you do happen to be intercepted by authorities, play dumb.
 You are foreign.
 You didn't know any better.
 You never read this.
 I've never seen you before.
+Who are you?

 Southeast Asia: Thailand, Malaysia, Vietnam, Cambodia, Laos

 You'll find Southeast Asia much like Mongolia in most places.
 No one will bother you.
 No one will stop you as long as you're not bothering anyone and following the basic good practices.
 It is not that common because rooms and dorms are so inexpensive in that area ($5-$10 USD per night).
-Local Expats say that there are many places for camping in the beach areas but the bugs, heat and rain may make it impractical.
-But it isn't illegal and it is done.
+Local Expats say that there are many places for camping in the beach areas but the bugs, heat, and rain may make it impractical.
+But it isn't illegal and it is very often done.
 You can also pay a very small fee and camp in National Parks.

 © 2017 shancontented